Hot Garlic Dill Pickles - ☺♥

 My mother used to make dill pickles, sweet pickle spears and bread and butter pickles every year.
 I never thought about making pickles of any kind because I had so many varieties available to me from family, supermarkets and delicatessens.
 After starting a large garden some years ago I decided it was time for me to try my hand in making pickles to see if I could compete and perhaps develop something better than what I had before.

 I decided to make garlic dill pickles, hot garlic dill pickles and bread and butter pickles, using recipes I found and modified to suit myself.
 I did not use any family recipe.
 I decided not to make sweet gherkins, even though I love them and use them in various recipes, because I didn’t want to have to deal with growing or buying tiny cucumbers.
-What I had to do was identify good types of cucumbers for what I wanted to make and also find seeds to grow seeded heads of dill.
+What I had to do was identify good types of cucumbers for what I wanted to make and also find seeds to grow seeded heads of dill like my mother used.

 The difficult part was finding the dill seeds, and I looked far and wide before I got what I wanted.
-I can provide some of them for you to get started if you decide to grow the dill.
 The best idea is to grow the dill yourself while your cucumbers are growing, or, have a friend or relative grow it/them.
 Typically you grow a bed of dill in the same garden location every year from seeds dropped the previous fall, though you can be extra smart and harvest a few dill heads when the seeds are mature and dry for planting the following spring, or for passing on to your friends and family for them to grow dill also.
 Note that virtually all recipes found on the Internet for making dill pickles use either dried dill seed or the type of dill that does not form seeded heads.
-Do not follow that stupid practice, for the seeded dill heads are robust in dill flavor while the dried seeds and "fronds" from the other type of dill are very weak in flavor.
+Do not use dried dill seed as it is too weak in flavor.

 As for the cucumbers, aside from the fact that certain types are superior for pickling, the types are normally identified regarding eating or pickling on seed packets or in young nursery plants available each spring.
-Similarly, pickling cucumbers can be purchased in bulk (1/2 peck) at roadside vegetable markets for about 90 cents per pound.
+Similarly, pickling cucumbers can be purchased in bulk (1/2 peck) at roadside vegetable markets for about 90 cents per pound ($1.49 per pound in 2022).
 I have nothing to say except that cucumbers should always be picked while young, fresh and crisp.
 Nothing is worse than a pickle made from old, limp, seedy cucumbers.
 Enough said.

 The cucumbers and dill are harvested over a period of many weeks during a growing season, each individual item picked or cut at it's peak and washed and stored in one gallon plastic Ziploc® freezer bags in a refrigerator.
 You will know when you have about 10 lbs. of cucumbers harvested and ready for pickling, and also enough dill.
 The dill is often ready to start harvesting before the cucumbers, thus refrigerated or frozen storage is used until sufficient cucumbers are ready.
 I recommend growing at least eight cucumber plants to provide sufficient cucumbers in a relatively short period of time so that accumulating ten pounds of harvested cucumbers can be done within one to two weeks.
 Wait any longer and the older cucumbers will turn soft and rot.
 Similarly, grow around thirty or more dill plants to keep a good supply of dill heads available through the growing season.
 I recommend multiple plantings.
 Each plant may provide up to three nicely seeded large dill heads.
 A dill head is ready to harvest when the seeds have completely formed, following the yellow blossom stage, and are light green in color.
 Do not wait to harvest the heads individually at that point for they are at their maximum goodness/intensity in flavor.